riptide-org/ws-com-framework/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Comments have been written for my code.
 - [ ] The docker-compose file is not broken.
 - [ ] The readme does not need updating.
+- [ ] Correct base branch set.
+- [ ] Version has been updated if appropriate.